World Christian Fundamentals Association

-The World's Christian Fundamentals Association was an interdenominational organization founded in 1919 by the Baptist minister William Bell Riley of the First Baptist Church, Minneapolis, Minnesota.
-It was originally formed to launch "a new Protestantism" based upon premillennial interpretations of biblical prophecy, but soon turned its focus more towards opposition to evolution.
+The World's Christian Fundamentals Association (WCFA) was an interdenominational organization founded in 1919 by the Baptist minister William Bell Riley of the First Baptist Church, Minneapolis, Minnesota.
+The WCFA was originally formed to launch "a new Protestantism" based upon premillennial interpretations of biblical prophecy, but soon turned its focus more towards opposition to evolution.
+As one scholar wrote, the organization "gave birth to organized Fundamentalism" in the United States and Canada.